Row over Germany's top spy risks new Merkel coalition crisis - AFP

-Berlin (AFP) - Top German government leaders failed to decide on the future of the country's top spy Thursday, as a controversy he triggered risks a new crisis threatening Berlin's uneasy coalition.
+Berlin (AFP) - Germany's Social Democrats on Thursday called on Chancellor Angela Merkel to sack the country's top spy, as a controversy over him risks snowballing into a new crisis threatening the uneasy coalition.

-Leading politicians including Chancellor Angela Merkel "adjourned" their talks until Tuesday, an interior ministry spokesman said after the two-hour meeting, adding that there had been a "good discussion".

-Meanwhile news agency DPA reported that Hans-Georg Maassen, who heads Germany's domestic intelligence agency BfV, could bow out on his own initiative after weeks in the unwelcome political spotlight.

-A media sally by Maassen appearing to minimise violent far-right protests in the city of Chemnitz set up a confrontation with Merkel.
+Hans-Georg Maassen, who heads Germany's domestic intelligence agency BfV, has been caught in the headlights after he appeared to minimise violent far-right protests in the city of Chemnitz.

-She had firmly condemned a "hunt against foreigners" backed by videos circulating on social media, but Maassen appeared to directly contradict her by questioning the authenticity of at least one of the clips before backpedalling.
+Merkel had firmly condemned a "hunt against foreigners" backed by videos circulating on social media, but Maassen directly contradicted her by questioning the authenticity of at least one of the clips before backpedalling.

-Questions were also raised about Maassen's political intentions, as he had previously been accused of meeting leaders of the far-right AfD party to give them advice on how to avoid being placed under official surveillance -- allegations that he has rejected.
+Questions were also raised about Maassen's intentions as he had previously been accused of meeting with leaders of the far-right AfD party to give them advice on how to avoid being placed under official surveillance -- allegations that he has rejected.

 Interior Minister Horst Seehofer of Merkel's Bavarian allies, the CSU, has so far thrown his weight behind Maassen.